 Identification of differences in proteome of IR and IS subjects

-From the DA using limma, 23 proteins were deemed to be significantly altered in the IR condition compared to the IS condition based on p-value.
+From the DA using limma, 23 proteins were significantly altered in the IR condition compared to the IS condition based on p-value <0.05.
 13 of these proteins were more abundant in the IR subjects (logFC > 0) and 10, less abundant (logFC < 0) (Appendix 6).
 When a sufficient change was deemed to be a logFC > 0.50 or < -0.50, 3 of the significantly altered proteins remained: LPA and SHBG were both less abundant in the IR condition (logFC = -1.074 and -0.522, respectively) while APOC4 was more abundant in the IR condition (logFC = 0.624).
 Despite these proteins having significant p-values, it should be noted that none possessed a significant adjusted p-value.

 Identification of altered biological pathways involving these metabolomic and proteomic changes